 These hours must be posted by each faculty member's office, convenient for student viewing.

-Full-time ABE/ESL faculty may opt into holding up to three weekly office hours.
+For Academic Years 2017-18 & 2018-19, full-time ABE/ESL faculty may opt into holding up to three weekly office hours.
 Office hours that are in addition to a faculty member’s 20 hour workload will be compensated at the stipend rate.

 All hours covered in this section shall be posted by each faculty member's office, convenient for student viewing.